-Although section 6(5) of the Bribery Act 2010 defines a 'foreign public official', the Bribery Act 2010 does not draw a distinction between bribes paid to a public official and those paid in the private sector.
-Therefore, the Bribery Act 2010 does not define a 'domestic public official'.
+Although section 6(5) of the UKBA defines a 'foreign public official', the UKBA does not (in the context of domestic bribery) draw a distinction between bribes paid to a public official and those paid in the private sector.
+Therefore, the UKBA does not define a 'domestic public official'.